genai-apps/aggrag/examples/metadata_extraction/README.md

 3. On iteration 1, import a sample cforge file located in examples/ directory.
 'Import' is button on top-right banner on the UI.
 4. To run the flow locally, you'll need to set up the aggrag environment and provide your model API keys in the .env file.
 Follow the instructions in the Local Setup section of the README.

+    Note: You could also follow the on-screen hints on the UI.

 ###### Pre-requisites
 1. AzureOpenAI or OpenAI keys.
 Each RAG has a settings' UI, where configuration such as models, prompts etc can be modified.
 2. PDF research papers.
 1 sample pdf research paper is added in examples/metadata_extraction/